mrothberg/Kakumei-for-WaniKani/README.md

 Updated to work with WaniKani API V2.

-Important things currently broken/missing from orignal project:
+Important things currently broken/missing from original project:
 - Viewing of Recent Unlocks and Critical Items on Dashboard
 - Notifications
 - Vacation mode support